2023 | Q1 Newsletter

 MAKING THE MOST OF YOUR MEMBERSHIP

-All Life Sciences PA Members who are looking for ways to build and improve their life sciences network are encouraged to attend Making the Most of Your Membership.
-This program is designed as the blueprint for new and existing members to utilize their membership and educate themselves on program and event offerings while fostering connections with other LSPA member organizations.
-Long time members join the discussion to emphasize the many benefits of membership, and give advice on how to maximize the opportunities LSPA offers.
-This program is integral in immersing new member companies into the organization, as well as reintegrating any current member looking to expand their network.
+Making the Most of Your Membership, a program designed as the blueprint for new and existing members to utilize their membership and educate themselves on program and event offerings while fostering connections with other LSPA member organizations, was held in person for the first time three years.
+Long time members joined the discussion to emphasize the many benefits of membership, and give advice on how to maximize the opportunities LSPA offers.
+LSPA members also gathered for an Open House at the Life Sciences Center, where they made new connections with fellow members of the community.

 TELL ME ABOUT YOUR DE&I INITIATIVES

 Tell Me About Your DE&I Initiatives. continued in the first quarter of 2023, where panelists discussed xxx.
 This panel features experts in diversity both in the life sciences, and among other industries.
 This panel included Ann Anaya (Senior Vice President & Chief DEI Officer, AmerisourceBergen), Aney Chandy (Head of DEI, Ferring Phamaceuticals), and Stuart Persky (Director, EEO & HR Compliance Officer, Sanofi)

 Life Sciences PA continued it's quarterly education series - titled Operator's Manual, with sessions involving experts answering member's topical questions on fundraising and legal advice.